jessephamsg/jessephamsg.github.io/README.md

 As a user, I would like job match result changed and updated every time I edit my own data

 **Required Features**: Matching Mechanism
-- Matching Mechanism: choose a job from which the divergences are the least.
-This is based on general categories of Task Nature.
+- Matching Mechanism: choose a job from which the divergences of skills are the least.
+This is based on general skill categories defined by Task Nature.

 ----------------------------